devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet 42: Wisgen Wisdom States with Equatable [\[11\]](https://github.com/Fasust/wisgen)*

-If we wouldn’t use Equatable, the test form snippet 40 could not functions properly, as two states carrying the same wisdom would still be considers different by the test framework.
+If we wouldn’t use Equatable, the test form snippet 40 could not functions properly, as two states carrying the same wisdom would still be considered different by the test framework.

 | 🕐 | TLDR | If you don’t want your classes to be compared base on their reference, use the Equatable package [\[84\]](https://pub.dev/packages/equatable#-example-tab-) |
 | - | ---- | :---------------------------------------------------------------------------------------------------------------------------------------------------------- |